-- Investments made in our global sales and marketing infrastructure. - Continuing introduction of new aesthetic products and applications. - · Continuing customer demand for our products and consumer demand for the applications they offer. - · Marketing to physicians in the core dermatology and plastic surgeon specialties, as well as outside those specialties. - · Generating Service, Product upgrade and Titan hand piece refill revenue from our growing installed base of customers.
+- Continuing to expand our product offerings. - Investments made in our global sales and marketing infrastructure. - Use of clinical results to support new aesthetic products and applications. - Enhanced luminary development and reference selling efforts (to develop a location where our products can be displayed and used to assist in selling efforts). - Customer demand for our products and consumer demand for the applications they offer. - Marketing to physicians in the core dermatology and plastic surgeon specialties, as well as outside those specialties. - Generating Service, Upgrade, and Titan hand piece refill revenue from our growing installed base of customers.